simoninireland/epyc/doc/index.rst

 * Experiments can run locally, remotely, and in parallel

-* Works with Python 3.6 and later, and with PyPy3
+* Works with Python 3.6 and later, and (to a limited extent) with PyPy3

 * Remote simulation jobs run asynchronously